-The analysis shows that domestically produced gas is on average almost four times cleaner than importing gas in LNG form.
+The analysis shows that the carbon intensity of producing gas domestically is on average almost four times lower compared with importing gas in LNG form.
 This is because of both the way the gas is transferred and, in some cases, the methods of extraction.

 The process of liquefaction, combined with the emissions produced by the transportation and regasification of the LNG once in the UK, are responsible for the considerably higher emissions intensity.